Booterstown railway station

+Location and access

 The station is located on the coast, bordering the bird sanctuary of Booterstown marsh to the west and southeast.
 The road linking the station to the Rock Road runs to the southwest, with a car park beside it.

+The station is fully wheelchair accessible.

-The ticket office is open between 06:00-00:00 AM, Monday to Sunday.
+The information office is open at various times between 05:45-00:00, Monday to Friday.

 History

 The station opened in January 1835.
-It closed for a period from 1960, but reopened with the coming of the DART in 1984.
+It closed for a period from 12 September 1960 to 7 March 1975.
+The station became part of the DART service upon its opening on 23 July 1984.

 The footbridge at the south end of the station was used in 1980 as the cover photographic image for the pop music single A Day Without Me by the band U2.